Table of Contents

 auth requisite keycloak_pam.so

-After creating and deploying our custom PAM module, testing is essential to ensure that it works as expected and does not inadvertently introduce security vulnerabilities.
+After creating and deploying your custom PAM module, testing it is essential to make sure it works as expected and does not introduce security vulnerabilities inadvertently.

 1. Using Different PAM Reliant Services

 Different services use PAM for authentication.
-It's vital to test your module with each service you expect it to integrate with.
+Test your module with each service that you expect it to integrate with.

 - SSH:

-- Restart the SSH service after updating its related PAM configuration file.
+- Restart SSH service after updating its related PAM configuration file.

-- Attempt to SSH into the machine.
-Observe the behavior and ensure that your module authenticates as expected.
+- Try SSHing into the machine.
+Observe behavior and ensure that your module authenticates as expected.

 - Login:

-- If you've integrated with the system's primary login, attempt to log in from the login screen.
+- If you've integrated with the system's primary login, try to log in from the login screen.

-- Ensure to keep a session active or have other means of accessing the system in case the module doesn't work as expected.
+- Make sure you keep a session active or have other means of accessing the system if your module doesn't work as expected.
 You don't want to lock yourself out.

 - su (switch user):